When you attract better people into your life, everything else gets better, too.

 Personal issues do not excuse or absolve behavior that infringes on your own rights, but at least it helps you to understand what might be prompting actions or attitudes that you find off-putting.

-If you happen to be a sensitive person in an (family or work) environment with a narcissist, your solution is to be patient, set lots of healthy boundaries, and lower your expectations.
+If you happen to be a sensitive person in an environment with a narcissist, your solution is to be patient, set lots of healthy boundaries, and lower your expectations.

 When someone else is challenged with narcissism, you will not change them.

-Your best best is to be polite and keep as much distance as possible.
+Your best bet is to be polite and keep as much distance as possible.

 when we attempt to understand where others are coming from the world becomes a kinder place